davidhorak/space-wars/readme.md

 > Notes:
 >
 > - 1 space unit is equal to **1** meter.
 > - The actual numbers are not final and are subject to change.
+All configuration constants are located in [configuration.go](kernel/game/configuration.go)

 ### Spaceship